 The End of Decommunization

 Already in mid-1990s, many were people were prepared to move on ("close the books on the crimes of the past"):

 Source: Stephen Holmes in Postcommunism: Four Perspectives (edited by Michael Mandelbaum)

 Nalepa's book argues that non-communists were, in some cases, persuaded by the outgoing Communist leaders that lustration was, counterintuitively, dangerous for the opposition.
 Revealing the degree of infiltration would have been embarrassing for the dissidents, the argument goes.

 We could think of reasons why the liberal and anti-communist political actors “dragged their feet” when dealing with the past.
-Maybe the opposition was quite simply been distracted.
-Economic recessions would have been a "more urgent matter" whether there was Communist blackmail or not.
-Besides, the lack managerial experience should not be underestimated.
-And the democrats may simply have wanted to avoid nasty instance of violence.
+Maybe the opposition was simply distracted.
+Economic recessions would have been a more urgent matter whether there was Communist blackmail or not.
+Besides, the lack of managerial experience among the democrats was also a problem.
+Further, democrats may simply have had a preference for avoiding violence.